-The second layer of defence when it comes to protecting your feet, making sure that you have two pairs of high quality hiking socks (one to wear and one for your bag) is fundamental to ensuring that you’re covered from the moment you step foot out of the door.
+The second layer of defense when it comes to protecting your feet, making sure that you have two pairs of high quality hiking socks (one to wear and one for your bag) is fundamental to ensuring that you’re covered from the moment you step foot out of the door in an emergency situation.

 Our Pick: Smartwool Men’s Hike Light Crew Socks